jcavera/subjective_time/data/README.md

 is delimited by tilde characters that pad the line to size (again, the same as the other files).
 Anything on a line after the tildes is there just to make things easier for humans.

-The first 366 lines in the r_macr.txt file are for the 366 days of the (leap day included) year.
-The remaining lines are for special events, holidays, etc., that are not always tied to a particular date.
+The first 366 lines in the r_macr.txt file are for the 366 days of the year (leap day included).
+The remaining lines are for special events, holidays, etc., that are not always tied to a particular (though not fixed) date.

 Macro resource file lines are semicolon-delimited lists, that are assembed based on the date instructions found in the r_year files.
 Refer to the r_year readme for information on how this assembly is carried out.